Stonehouse, Plymouth

-East Stonehouse was one of three towns that were amalgamated into modern-day Plymouth.
+East Stonehouse was one of three towns that were amalgamated into modern-day Plymouth, in the ceremonial county of Devon, England.
 West Stonehouse was a village that is within the current Mount Edgcumbe Country Park in Cornwall.
 It was destroyed by the French in 1350.

 The terminology used in this article refers to the settlement of East Stonehouse which is on the Devon side of the mouth of the Tamar estuary, and will be referred to as Stonehouse.

 History

 Settlement in the area goes back to Roman times and a house made of stone was believed to have stood near to Stonehouse Creek.
 However other stories relate to land owned in the 13th century by Robert the Bastard.
 This land subsequently passed from the Durnford family, through marriage, to the Edgecombe family in the 14th and 15th centuries.
 The site of the original settlement of Stonehouse is now mostly occupied by the complex of Princess Yachts.

 During the 17th, 18th and 19th centuries the areas of Emma Place and Caroline Place were home to many of the west country's top-ranking admirals, doctors and clergy.
 Those streets together with Millbay Road used to form Plymouth's red light district.
 Union Street, originally built across marshland, was for almost a century the centre of the city's night life with about a hundred pubs, a music hall and many other attractions.
 Much of it was destroyed by bombing in World War II.
 After the war the area between Union Street and the dock has been used by small factories, storage, car dealers and repairers.
 For decades it remained underdeveloped compared with other parts of Plymouth.